 After a medication error and resulting in tragic injury, you may have a valid claim for medical malpractice.
 Not every mistake is considered to be malpractice, and may be negligence, and you should have a personal injury lawyer review what happened and evaluate your rights.
 If a medical professionals actions fell below the required standard of care or made an error, you have the right to file a claim and seek compensation for the following that apply:

 Loss on consortium

 Call The Right Medication Error Trial Attorney for Your Case

 Medication errors can be complicated.
 Doctors, nurses, pharmacists, and their insurers try to avoid liability or responsibility whenever they can, so you need an experienced lawyer who will aggressively advocate for your rights.
-If you suffered a medication-related injury, call The Law Firm of David C. Chavez, LLC at 505-865-9696 or contact us online.
+If you suffered a medication-related injury, call David C. Chavez Law Firm at 888-DAVID-WINS (888-328-4394) or contact us online.
 Case evaluations are always free.